-Exhibit Division: Class #: Financial Summary of Exhibit (remember things out of your cupboard do cost someone something!)
-Club: Fair Item/Ingredient Amount Spent Exhibit Item & Description: 1 What did you plan to learn or do?
-(What was y your exhibit goal(s)?)
-2 3 3 4 5 Total: What steps did you take to learn or do this? me spx. aution, result, time table) D In comparison, is there a difference in costs when you consider buying verses making?
-Cost to buy: \$ Cost to buy: \$ Cost to make: \$ What were the most important things you learn ned?
-Cost to make: \$ What were the most important things you learn ned?
-What were the most important things you learn nsd?
-Cost to make: \$ What were the most important things you learn ned?
-Cost to make: \$ What were the most important things you learn ned?
-Cost to make: \$ Cost to make: \$ What were the most important things you learn Cost to make: \$
+Class #: Financial Summary o (remember things out of your cupboard de f Exhibit cost someone something!)
+Club: Fair YearYears in Project: Item Ingredient 1 2.
+Amount Spent What did you plan to learn or do?
+(What w vas your exhibit goal(s)?)
+3 4 What steps did you take to learn or do this ? (stags, antion, ranút, time table) 5Te onsider buying verses making?
+What were the most important things you l learned?
+Cost to buy: \$ Cost to make: \$ Total Saved: \$ What are your future plans in this project area?
+Or with this project?
+8